 Read MoreI sometimes feel like I’m in some odd contest of getting daily tasks done within a limited timeframe, but with extra obstacles.
 Daily tasks can be as simple as taking a shower or making dinner.
 The time frame is dictated by the start of school, a work meeting, or bedtime.
 The obstacles are generously provided by my kids.

 Read MoreOn Sunday night, my phone started acting up.
 It seemed to automatically open apps and press buttons beyond my control.
-By Monday morning, I had figured out that the swipe up function of my iPhone was not working anymore, and by noon I had narrowed down the issue to a desensitized lowest strip of the touch screen.
+By Monday morning, I had figured out that the swipe-up function on my iPhone was not working anymore, and by noon, I had narrowed the issue down to a desensitized lowest strip on the touch screen

-Read MoreAfter our 18-month-old was done with her stomach bug, it was my turn.
-We were on day 3 of what was supposedly our vacation.
-At 9am, I had a work call on a student matter that couldn’t be postponed until after my vacation.
+Read MoreAfter our 18-month-old had recovered from her stomach bug, it was my turn.
+We were on day 3 of what was supposed to be our vacation.
+At 9 am, I had a work call on a student matter that I couldn’t postpone until after my vacation.
 At the end of that meeting, I stayed on with a colleague for a few minutes.
 She asked me if everything was alright.
-Because I looked a little off, and my background looked like I was in the hospital.
+Because I looked a little off.
+I told her about the stomach bug being passed on from my husband to our little one, and that I was starting to feel queasy as well.

 Read More